 - If you are willing to do the prep work, you will save even more.
 Buy bulk items like carrots, celery, and make your dip from scratch.
 Cutting the veggies will save you a good amount on the extra cost when buying them already cut.

 - Cook your meals instead of buying prepared food.
-This one may not be appealing for everyone, but it has to be mentioned.
+This one may not be appealing to everyone, but it has to be mentioned.
 Some favorite and easy dishes to make are lasagna using the preboiled pasta, making meatballs, baking them, then freezing them, making a soup that can quickly be frozen and defrosted in a crockpot the day of the event.
 Check out one of my favorite soup recipe for a crowd.

 - Pick recipes you can make ahead of time and then freeze.
 My meatball recipe above can be made ahead of time which will give you time to find ground beef on sale.